actions/runner/docs/adrs/0397-runner-registration-labels.md

 It would not be possible to remove labels from an existing runner using `config.sh`, instead labels would have to be removed using the GitHub UI.

+The labels argument will split on commas, trim and discard empty strings.
+That effectively means don't use commans in unattended config label names.
+Alternatively we could choose to escape commans but it's a nice to have.

+## Replace

+If an existing runner exists and the option to replace is chosen (interactively of via unattend as in this scenario), then the labels will be replaced / overwritten (not merged).

 ## Overriding built-in labels

 Note that it is possible to register "built-in" hosted labels like `ubuntu-latest` and is not considered an error.
 This is an effective way for the org / runner admin to dictate by policy through registration that this set of runners will be used without having to edit all the workflow files now and in the future.